RWTH-EBC/AixLib/bin/03_WhiteLists/README.md

 Use the following command:

-	- python bin/02_CITests/UnitTests/CheckPackages/validatetest.py -s  -p AixLib/package.mo --WhiteList
+	- python bin/02_CITests/UnitTests/CheckPackages/validatetest.py .s AixLib -p AixLib/package.mo --WhiteList

 ## What is done?
 - Clone the Repository and Write a Whitelist